binford2k/showoff/README.txt

  * show audience questions / comments (twitter or direct)
  * let audience members go back / catch up as you talk
  * let audience members vote on sections (?)

-You can also call up a menu of sections/slides at any time to jump around.
+ * broadcast itself on Bonjour
+ * let audience members download slides, code samples or other supplementary material

 Some of the nice things are that you can easily version control it, you can easily move sections between presentations, and you can rearrange or remove sections easily.

-It will also optionally broadcast itself on Bonjour so people can download slides, code samples or other supplementary material.

 Why Not S5 or Slidy or Slidedown?
 =================================